-- This section can be read alongside the associated outcome maps shown in Appendix 1 and also accessible online using our software OutNav: https://www.outnav.net/view-live-report/g/NzXUqXiBPapA9WCOvD9JIoPInluICl2X - Here we add to the previous section an understanding of how includem ADAPT for Cashback has become embedded in West Dunbartonshire, by adding a communitybased, prevention service to the landscape.
-We also consider how the work has been tailored to the specific needs of the community, providing a detailed case study ('Early intervention on fire-setting'). - The project has added capacity for community-based, voluntary, preventative and whole family service provision and addressed the gap between universal provision and higher-tier supports. - The role of the project in providing a bridge between services has emerged as being particularly important in responding to the complex challenges that children, young people and families are experiencing. - The relationship-based practice described in the previous section of this report is foundational.
+- This section can be read alongside the associated outcome maps shown in Appendix 1 and also accessible online using our software OutNav. - Here we add to the previous section, an understanding of how includem ADAPT for CashBack contributed to the existing service landscape by adding a valued, communitybased prevention service. - We also consider how the work has been tailored to the specific needs of the community, providing a detailed case study ('Early intervention on fire-setting'). - The project added capacity for community-based, voluntary, preventative and whole family service provision and addressed the gap between universal provision and highertier supports. - The role of the project in providing a bridge between services emerged as being particularly important in responding to the complex challenges that children, young people and families are experiencing.
+This, as well as some of the challenges involved including clarity of role, is reflected in our access to education case study ('Access to education Article 28'). - The relationships-based practice described in the previous section of this report is foundational.